 What is the Medicare levy?

-The Medicare levy is a tax most Australian workers pay to help fund Medicare.
-The levy is usually two per cent of your taxable income.
-However, low-income earners may pay a reduced rate, or you may be exempt completely due to your personal circumstances.
+The Medicare levy is a tax paid by most Australian taxpayers to help fund our public healthcare system, Medicare.
+The levy is usually 2% of your taxable income.
+However, if you’re a low-income earner, have a medical exemption or are a foreign resident, you may only have to pay a reduced rate or none at all.

-You’re required to pay the Medicare levy tax in addition to any tax you pay on your taxable income and the amount is calculated when you file your tax return each year.
+You’re required to pay the Medicare levy tax in addition to any tax you pay on your taxable income, and the amount is calculated when you file your annual income tax return.
 Employers typically withhold a certain amount of your wage to cover the Medicare levy through the pay as you go (PAYG) system.

 Who has to pay the Medicare levy?